ovh/docs/pages/network/additional_ip/blocklist_ip_delist/guide.en-gb.md

 /// details | More information...

-To delist an IP from Fabel Spamsource, navigate to their [delisting page](https://www.spamsources.fabel.dk/delist).
+To delist an IP from Fabel Spamsources, navigate to their [delisting page](https://www.spamsources.fabel.dk/delist).

 Click `Please login to continue`{.action}, enter your email address, and check your email inbox.
 Use the verification code to finish logging in.